martinlackner/apportionment/README.md

 ## How-to

 The following example calculates the seat distribution of Austrian representatives in the European Parliament based on the D'Hondt method and the [2019 election results](https://www.bmi.gv.at/412/Europawahlen/Europawahl_2019).
+Parties that received less than 4% are excluded from obtaining seats and are thus excluded in the calculation.

 ```python
 import apportionment